Shredder (film)

-Shredder is a 2003 American slasher film directed by Greg Huson.
-It stars Scott Weinger and Lindsey McKeon and centers on a group of friends being stalked and murdered by an unknown assailant at an abandoned ski resort.
-It was filmed in North Idaho at Silver Mountain Ski Resort, and released direct-to-video in the United States by MGM Home Entertainment.
+Shredder is a 2003 American slasher film directed by Greg Huson and starring Scott Weinger and Lindsey McKeon.
+It centers on a group of friends being stalked and murdered by an unknown assailant at an abandoned ski resort.
+It was filmed at the Silver Mountain Resort in Kellogg, Idaho, and released direct-to-video in the United States by MGM Home Entertainment.

 Plot

-A man named Chad (Elliot Olson) is snowboarding down a mountain, when suddenly a skier dressed in black attacks him.
+A man named Chad is snowboarding down a mountain, when suddenly a skier dressed in black attacks him.
 He attempts to get away, but is decapitated by a piece of wire strung up between two trees.

-Meanwhile, college student Kimberly (Lindsey McKeon) is going on a trip to an abandoned ski resort, which her father will be buying soon, with her boyfriend Cole (Scott Weinger), cousin Pike (Juleah Weikel), and friends Skyler (Billy O'Sullivan), Robyn (Holly Towne) and Kirk (Peter Riggs).
-While stopping at a gas station, the group bump into the European Christophe (Brad Hawkins), who they quickly invite along with them.
+Meanwhile, college student Kimberly is going on a trip to an abandoned ski resort, which her father will be buying soon, with her boyfriend Cole, cousin Pike, and friends Skyler, Robyn, and Kirk.
+While stopping at a gas station, the group bump into the European Christophe, who they quickly invite along with them.

 After arriving at the resort, Cole and Skyler go back into town to retrieve beer.
-They are warned away from the resort by a bartender, Bud (Ron Varela).
-Skyler also briefly meets Bud's daughter Shelly (Candace Moon) to whom he takes a liking.
-Arriving back at the resort, the group partake in drinking games until the town Sheriff (Seth Reston) shows up.
+They are warned away from the resort by a bartender, Bud.
+Skyler also briefly meets Bud's daughter Shelly to whom he takes a liking.
+Arriving back at the resort, the group partake in drinking games until the town Sheriff shows up.
 Kimberly and Robyn manage to bribe him to let them stay there for the night.
 However, as the Sheriff leaves the cabin he is stabbed to death by the skier.
 Kimberly then tells the others that a few years ago, a group of snowboarders murdered a young girl at the resort, and that's why it had closed down.

 The next day, the group go snowboarding.
 Kirk stumbles upon a small building hidden in the mountain.
 As he enters to investigate, he is stabbed with an icicle by the skier.
-Meanwhile, Skyler bumps into Shelly while she ski's.
+Meanwhile, Skyler bumps into Shelly while she skis.
 The two make out and decide to stick together but Bud appears and sends Shelly home, warning Skyler to leave the resort.
 As Robyn uses the chairlift, the killer boards with her and attempts to throw her off.
 Robyn fights back and manages to push him off the chairlift instead.
 But, as she prepares to deboard her scarf wraps around the handle and she is hanged as the lift drags her off the ground and dies.